patrick141/FlixsterAndroidApp/README.md

 Flixster is an android app that shows trending movies with trailers.
 Using the Movies DB and Youtube API, the Flixster app provides user the ability to view trending movies.

-*DISCLAIMER* Some Files did not add on into original commit so I will add them at a later day or in a different repository/branch.
+*DISCLAIMER* Some files did not add on into original commit so those files will be added on a later day or in a different repository/branch.

 Submitted by: Patrick Amaro Rivera